pyvista/pyvista/docs/tools/ipy_tools.rst

 Many Slices Along Axis
 ----------------------

-The :class:`vista.ManySlicesAlongAxis` tool is used to create many (``n``) evenly spaced slices of a dataset along a specified axis.
+The :class:`pyvista.ManySlicesAlongAxis` tool is used to create many (``n``) evenly spaced slices of a dataset along a specified axis.
 The user selects the number of slices via a slider bar and the axis to slice against via a drop down menu in the Jupyter notebook cell output:

 .. code-block:: python

-    import vista
+    import pyvista
-    from vista import examples
+    from pyvista import examples

     dataset = examples.load_uniform()

     # Use the many slices tool
-    vista.ManySlicesAlongAxis(dataset)
+    pyvista.ManySlicesAlongAxis(dataset)

 .. figure:: ../images/gifs/many-slices-tool.gif
    :width: 500pt

-.. autoclass:: vista.ManySlicesAlongAxis
+.. autoclass:: pyvista.ManySlicesAlongAxis
    :show-inheritance: